Michelin Star Ramen Restaurants in Tokyo

 -Nakiryu

-Nakiryu is open for lunch and dinner.
-The long queue usually start before the opening time and the waiting time can be up to 2 hours during lunch time.
-Also if you arrive there at late lunch/dinner, there might be no soup or noodles left as only limited number of dishes are served.
+Nakiryu is open for lunch only and a long queue usually starts before the opening time and the waiting time can be over 1 hour during a peak time.

 Access: 6 mins walk from JR Otsuka Station